insanoid/Twilio-SMS-Handling/README.md

 Twilio-SMS-Handling
 ===================

-A sample SMS client to handle the request from Twilio on recieving an SMS and responding back.
+A sample SMS handling client in Node.js to handle the the call from Twilio on recieving an message and responding back to it.
 Uses Wolfram Alpha to respond to the SMS.